 The Climate Crisis and COVID-19

-A year after the onset of the COVID-19 pandemic, the links between this emergency and another, namely climate disaster, are clear.
+Over a year after the onset of the COVID-19 pandemic, the links between this emergency and another, namely climate disaster, are clear.
 The pandemic response signaled what differentiated care and resources could look like as we reach the brink of climate collapse and rising eco-fascism.
 Who is disposable under immediate disaster and who is always at risk under the chronic emergency of capitalism?

 These books shed light on possible activist responses and critical looks at what and who has led us here and what could potentially lead us out.